igihozo-stella/Password-Locker/README.md

 As a user I would like:

 * To create an account with my details - log in and password
+* to login using default username 'user' and password '56789'
 * Store my existing login credentials
 * Generate a password for a new credential/account
 * Delete a saved credential